 INTRODUCTION TO CUCURBIT AND SOLANACEOUS ROOTSTOCK TABLES

 Please read the introduction and background information below.
-Then, click on the link to access the table of commercially available rootstock varieties for use in commercial production of Cucurbit or Solanaceous crops.
+Then, click on the link to access the table listing rootstock varieties for use in commercial production of Cucurbit or Solanaceous crops.

 Rootstock (RS) varieties are available for all six crops, although the number of tomato and watermelon RS varieties currently far exceeds the number available for other crops.

-More important, like fruiting varieties selected as scions, RS varieties differ in traits that matter to growers.
-Some of these traits, such as resistance or tolerance to biotic or abiotic stress, are well-documented for most RSs.
+More important, like fruiting (scion) varieties, RS varieties differ in traits that matter to growers.
+Some of these traits, such as resistance or tolerance to biotic or abiotic stress, are well-documented for many RSs.
 However, other RS traits, such as vigor, are less well understood but may also influence RS performance under various conditions.
 Soilborne disease resistance is currently what we know most about regarding RS varieties; therefore, this is how they are most often differentiated, including in these tables.

 The purpose of these tables is to provide basic information on RS varieties in a catalogue-like format.
-The tables attempt to clarify the availability of each variety in the U.S. The tables are based on information taken directly from resources (printed or web) provided by those who develop, market, and/or distribute RS varieties and/or RS seed.
-We recommend thinking of and using these tables as living documents, interactive master “catalogues” of rootstock varieties, that save you time and effort and, perhaps, prompt important questions the global grafting community will address through research, extension, and teaching.
+The tables attempt to clarify the availability of each variety in the U.S., although availability changes often.
+The tables are based on information taken directly from resources (printed or web) provided by those who develop, market, and/or distribute RS varieties and/or RS seed.
+We recommend thinking of and using these tables as living documents, interactive master lists or “catalogues” of rootstock varieties, that save you time and effort.
+The tables may also prompt important questions the global grafting community will address through research, extension, and teaching.

 All questions about the tables should be directed to Dr. Matt Kleinhenz of the VPSL, firstname.lastname@example.org, phone: 330.263.3810.